Tagged: trinidad

 ASQ.
 (2024, October 19).
 What are the Five S’s (5S) of Lean.
 Retrieved from American Society for Quality: https://asq.org/quality-resources/lean/five-s-tutorial

-The Other S Factors: The 5S Methodology
+What are the Other S Factors: The 5S Methodology?

 The remaining 4 S factors can also be included in our journey to improve the overall quality of our approach to machinery lubrication.
 Once we have “Sorted” our lubricants by making sure we have what is necessary, we can move on to “Set these in order.”